Ralpina/Ne-plant-genomic-datasets/README.md

  bash script_GONE.sh Fagus$i
 done
 ```
-Notice that the output file "outfileHWD" will be overwritten, so don't run GONE using a loop if you need that file.
+As explained above, the output file "outfileHWD" will be overwritten, but we don't need it.
-The other output files will have their specific code associated with the input file, so they will be fine.
+The other output files will have their specific code (corresponding to that of the input file) and won't be overwritten.
 We can also remove .ped and .map no longer needed (check results have been obtained first!)
 ```sh
 rm  ./results/27contigs/*.map